openforcefield/standards/docs/enhancement-proposals/off-ep-0010.md

 And finally adds a note on how ProperTorsion SMIRKS are applied:

 > !!! note
->     A SMIRKS patterns that can match a particular bonded
+>     A SMIRKS pattern that can match a particular bonded
 >     quartet in either `i-j-k-l` or `l-k-j-i` order is
 >     ambiguous, and the specification cannot guarantee the
 >     match will be performed in any predetermined or